 4. Keep your air filter clean.
 A stoppage of airflow caused by a dusty filter can cause carbon monoxide to escape your system.
 Set a reminder on your phone or mark your calendar to regularly check your air filter and clean or change it per the manufacturer’s recommendation.

 5. Always count on professionals to service your gas furnace and other fuel-burning appliances.

 Carbon monoxide can be a serious threat, but you can have peace of mind by taking a few precautions.
-You’ll always have the pros at Appalachian Heating in Mount Hope just around the corner to help, too.
+You’ll always have the pros at Appalachian Heating in Beckley and Mount Hope just around the corner to help, too.
 Give us a call at 304-707-0600 if you have questions or concerns about carbon monoxide or your gas furnace.
 You can also schedule an appointment using our online scheduler.